Spanish Police Search Socialist Party Headquarters in Madrid Amid Corruption Probe

 Key Facts

-- Spanish police entered the Socialist Party’s headquarters in Madrid on a judicial order.
+- Spanish police entered the ruling Socialist Party’s headquarters in Madrid under a judicial order.

 What Happened

-Spanish police, acting on a judicial order, entered the headquarters of the ruling Socialist Party in Madrid as part of an investigation into possible illegal financing.
+Spanish police, acting on a judicial order, searched the headquarters of the ruling Socialist Party in Madrid as part of a corruption investigation.
+The Guardia Civil confirmed the operation but did not disclose further details.

 Why It Matters